-If the Hearing Officer found that the Respondent was responsible for misconduct under the Policy, the Hearing Officer must determine disciplinary action for the Respondent but has discretion as to which of sanctions below will be imposed, understanding that the Hearing Officer may choose more than one sanction:
+If the decision maker found that the Respondent was responsible for sex discrimination under the Policy, the decision maker must determine any disciplinary sanctions for the Respondent but has discretion as to which of the sanctions below will be imposed, understanding that the decision maker may choose more than one disciplinary sanction:

-- > Verbal warning;
+- verbal warning;

-- > Training(s);
+- training(s);

-- > Mandatory counseling/coaching;
+- mandatory counseling/coaching;

-- > A formal written warning placed in the Respondent's file;
+- a formal written warning placed in the Respondent's file;

-- > Exclusion from participation in certain activities for specified period;
+- exclusion from participation in certain activities permanently or for a specified period;

-- > Restricted access to campus spaces, resources, or activities;
+- restricted access to campus spaces, resources, or activities permanently or for a specified period;

-- > Suspension from campus;
+- suspension from campus permanently or for a specified period;

-- > Termination of employment;
+- termination of employment;

-- > Expulsion;
+- expulsion;

-- > Administrative leave without pay;
+- administrative leave without pay;

-- > Revocation of admission;
+- revocation of admission;

-- > Removal from on-campus housing; and/or
+- removal from on-campus housing; and/or

-- > Other appropriate corrective action.
+- other appropriate corrective action.

-UAT will take appropriate measures to prevent the reoccurrence of any Sexual Misconduct, and to correct any discriminatory effects on the Complainant and others, as appropriate.
-The Title IX Coordinator will be responsible for effective implementation of any remedies.
+UAT will take appropriate measures to prevent the reoccurrence of any sex discrimination, sex-based harassment, or misconduct and to correct any discriminatory effects on the Complainant and others, as appropriate.
+The Title IX Coordinator will be responsible for the effective implementation of any disciplinary sanctions or other remedies.

-Results of disciplinary proceedings may be disclosed in a manner consistent with applicable law, including Family Educational Rights and Privacy Act (FERPA), Title IX, and the Clery Act, as is considered Privileged Information.
+Results of disciplinary proceedings may be disclosed in a manner consistent with applicable law, including the Family Educational Rights and Privacy Act (FERPA), Title IX, and the Clery Act, as it is considered privileged information.